eduraices/react-nb-spring-mongo-starter/README.md

 ### Backend open-jdk container run the Built .jar file, wich is found in 'nb-spring/target/springStart-0.0.1-SNAPSHOT.jar'

 You have two option there.
 By default, the file 'app.jar' is served by the container named 'backend-spring' (not yet implemented).
 This container will run the target 'file.jar' built from the NetBeans project (target folder).
-But if you'll want to use your own Tomcat dev server (maybe from your IDE, most recommendable option while developing) you could disable this container typing 'docker-compose stop backend-spring' in shell (or editing the file 'docker-compose', to change the ports exposed, or to delete or comment the lines related to this container).
+But if you'll want to use your own Tomcat dev server (maybe from your IDE, most recommendable option while developing) you could disable this container typing `docker-compose stop backend` in shell (or editing the file 'docker-compose', to change the ports exposed, or to delete or comment the lines related to this container).